pyca/cryptography/docs/hazmat/backends/interfaces.rst

         Check if the specified parameters are supported for key generation by the backend.

-        :param int public_exponent: The public exponent desired.
+        :param int public_exponent: The public exponent.

-        :param int key_size: The length in bits of the modulus desired.
+        :param int key_size: The bit length of the generated modulus.

     .. method:: decrypt_rsa(private_key, ciphertext, padding)